How RenderDoc works¶

 For example, let’s assume the user has the ‘depth test’ overlay enabled, and selects a new event.
 This is the order of events that occur for the Texture Viewer - other viewers follow similar patterns, with a certain degree of sharing to reduce redundant replays:

-- The log is replayed up to, but not including, the selected drawcall.
+- The capture is replayed up to, but not including, the selected drawcall.
 After doing this the current pipeline state and contents of all resources exactly match the state at the point of this drawcall.

 - We then save a copy of the pristine depth buffer, save the current pipeline state, and set the reversed depth test.
 Replacing the pixel shader with one that just writes red, we repeat the drawcall to draw all the areas that fail the depth test.